dallaslu/dallas.lu/posts/(article)/(2024)/pve-network-manual-config-and-ipv6/item.en.md

 ip -f inet6 neigh add proxy 1:2:3:4:a:100::100 dev vmbr0
 ```

-This can be viewed with `ip -f heigh show proxy`.
+This can be viewed with `ip -6 neigh show proxy`.
 If the network is down, try flushing the ndp cache: `ip -6 neigh flush all`.

 ### NDPPD